Bainouk, Gunyaamolo in Senegal

 Introduction / History

-In the time of the Mali empire, the Bainuk lived much further north, in the Sine and Saloum for example.
+In the time of the Mali Empire, the Bainuk lived much further north, in the Sine and Saloum for example.
 According to their oral tradition, they originated in the east, and were brought to occupy the southwestern regions of the Gambia and western Casamance, following the massive influx of Malinke conquerors.
 They arrived in the regions they populate today, under the bainunk king Gana Sira Bana.
-According to a bainunk legend, Gana Sira Bana put a curse on his bainunk people, following his assassination by his subjects.
+According to a Bainouk legend, Gana Sira Bana put a curse on his Bainouk people, following his assassination by his subjects.
 He promised the Bainunks a dark future and their disappearance over the centuries.

-The Malinke mingled with the bainunk families who dominated the region before their arrival, but also with the Diolas.
-This interbreeding gave rise to the Nanko nobility (Ñaanco), the reigning dynasty of Kaabu, initially with the surnames Traoré and Keita, who later took on the surnames Sané and Mané, names of bainunk or Diola origin.
+The Malinke mingled with Bainunk families who dominated the region before their arrival, but also with the Diolas.
+This interbreeding gave rise to the Nanko nobility (Ñaanco), the reigning dynasty of Kaabu, initially with the surnames Traoré and Keita.
 The Bainunks were also integrated into Malinke society.
 The Mandingos who ruled southern Senegal protected the forest ethnic groups.
-The bainunk kingdom, vassal of the Kaabu, fell definitively in the 1830s, when their capital Birikama was destroyed by fire, orchestrated by the Balantes.
+The Bainunk Kingdom, vassal of the Kaabu, fell definitively in the 1830s, when their capital Birikama was destroyed by fire, orchestrated by the Balantes.
 The kingdom was also subject to the exactions of the Diolas and the Mandingos.
 The Bainunks traditionally cohabit with the Diolas, Mancagnes, Balantes, Coniaguis, Peuls and Mandingues.

 What Are Their Lives Like?